migarabhanu/SafarieAI/README.md

-# Safarie the Assistant with the Artificial Intelligence !
+# Safarie the Simple AI !
 Safarie is a simple AI designed by me for ACICTS Bits'21. 👾

 ### How to use ?